sampsyo/home/_drafts/llvm.md

 * Using the vast array of analyses and optimizations available to you.
 * Generating any special instructions (as architects often want to do) by modifying the backend.
 * Exploiting debug info, so you can connect back to lines and columns and such in the source code.

+---

+*Thanks to the UW architecture and systems groups, who sat through an out-loud tutorial version of this post.*